zyygis/AT_test/README.md

   -u / --username Username
   -p / --password Password

-  -d(device name) and -a(port or ip address) is required arguments to start test.
+ **-d(device name) and -a(port or ip address) is required arguments to start test.**

 5. In terminal type:
-  python3 main.py -a /dev/ttyUSB3 -d trm240      ---this is example for SERIAL connection type.
+  python3 main.py -a /dev/ttyUSB3 -d trm240     -- **this is example for SERIAL connection type.**
-  python3 main.py -a 192.168.1.1 -d rutx11 -u admin -p admin      ---this is example for SSH connection type.
+  python3 main.py -a 192.168.1.1 -d rutx11 -u admin -p admin     -- **this is example for SSH connection type.**